gemseo/gemseo-umdo/docs/user_guide/umdo/sequential_sampling.md

 ### Sampling size profile

 By default,
-the number of samples is equal to 1 at the first iteration and is incremented by 1 at each iteration of the optimization loop.
+the number of samples is equal to 2 at the first iteration and is incremented by 1 at each iteration of the optimization loop.

 These values can be changed with the statistic estimation parameters `initial_n_samples` and `n_samples_increment`.
+In particular,
+`n_samples_increment` can be either the increment of the sampling size or a function computing this increment from the current sampling size.

 ## Statistics